 Reset root login password in Ubuntu

-Step 4: Select second item in the list ‘Ubuntu, with Linux 4.2.0-30-generic (recovery mode)’.
-The Linux version in your case may be different depending on your Ubuntu version.
+Select the second item in the list ‘Ubuntu, with Linux 4.2.0-30-generic (recovery mode)’.
+The Linux version, in your case, maybe different depending on your Ubuntu version.

-Step 5: Once in Recovery mode (also termed as Safe mode), use arrow keys to navigate and select ‘root’ and hit enter.
+Once in Recovery mode (also termed Safe mode), use arrow keys to navigate and select ‘root’, and hit enter.

-Currently, Ubuntu file system will be read-only.
+Currently, the Ubuntu file system will be read-only.
 You must remount it with write permissions:

 mount -rw -o remount /

-Now we shall use unix ‘passwd’ command to reset the password for an account.
-You must know the account login name.
+In our example, we shall use Unix ‘passwd’ command to reset the password for an account “kiran”.

 root@ubuntu:~# passwd kiran Enter new UNIX password: Retype new UNIX password: passwd: password updated successfully